Letre2/webseite/content/blog/1_5050/index.md

 - Everyone can use the service of the 50/50-Taxi

 ### **My role in this team**
 I worked in a team consisting of two other interaction designer.
-I had a important role, cause I was doing the User reaserch and the Interactive Prototyping with Protopie.
+I had a important role, cause I was doing the User reaserch and the interactive prototyping with "Protopie".
 Both tasks were shaping the appearence of the final experience.

 -----